 Skip to Content

-An Air Idaho rescue helicopter arrived at the scene to transport the toddler to EIRMC.
+An Air Idaho rescue helicopter later arrived at the scene to transport the toddler to EIRMC.
 BCSO confirms the woman and the second child were unharmed, but the current condition of the toddler has not been released.

 Article Topic Follows: Top Stories